LukeShortCloud/rootpages/src/programming/python.rst

 Inheritance
 ~~~~~~~~~~~

 A class can be created from one or more existing classes by passing them as arguments to the new class.
-This will inheirt variables and methods from those classes.
+This will inherit variables and methods from those classes.
 This is useful if a new class will use similar methods from an existing class and also needs additional functionality added.

 ::